camilla-zhang/ad_sales_prediction/README.md

 The results from our supervised machine learning models are as follows:

-1. XG Boost: 92.4%
+1. XG Boost (610 trees, 4 splits, 0.05 learning rate): 92%
-2. Random Forest: 89.7%
+2. Random Forest (890 trees, 20 splits, 3 minimum samples per node, 9 max features): 88.3%
 3. Linear Regression: 78.5%

 The linear regression model shows that of the feature variables, we found google impressions, followed by email impressions, organic views, and paid views, to be the most significant positive indicators for media sales, whereas overall views was a significantly negative factor in terms of sales.
 ![image](https://github.com/camilla-zhang/ad_sales_prediction/blob/main/figures/sales_feature_significance.png)

 *Time Series Forecasting*

 We see that there is a clear indication of seasonality in our series.
 Particularly, the months from Oct to Jan tend to encounter large sale shocks.
 Thus, there is an indication of non-stationarity which is accounted for by differencing.
 Our automated arima model finds the optimal orders for our time series, which appears to be SARIMAX (0,1,0).
 Thus, while the data does not include moving averages or autocorrelation processes, I difference the data once to remove seasonal trends and make it stationary.
-The predictions for the last 28 weeks are quite accurate, as indicated by the figure below:
+The visualizations show that the predictions for the last 28 weeks are quite similar, as indicated by the figure below:
 ![image](https://github.com/camilla-zhang/ad_sales_prediction/blob/main/figures/sarima.png)